marlonmetal/avalanche-docs/docs/nodes/maintain/metalgo-config-flags.md

 #### `--stake-supply-cap` (uint):

-The maximum stake supply, in nAVAX, that can be placed on a validator.
-Defaults to `720,000,000,000,000,000` nAVAX.
+The maximum stake supply, in nMETAL, that can be placed on a validator.
+Defaults to `720,000,000,000,000,000` nMETAL.
 This can only be changed on a local network.

 #### `--tx-fee` (int):

-The required amount of nAVAX to be burned for a transaction to be valid on the X-Chain, and for import/export transactions on the P-Chain.
+The required amount of nMETAL to be burned for a transaction to be valid on the X-Chain, and for import/export transactions on the P-Chain.
 This parameter requires network agreement in its current form.
 Changing this value from the default should only be done on private networks or local network.
-Defaults to `1,000,000` nAVAX per transaction.
+Defaults to `1,000,000` nMETAL per transaction.

 #### `--uptime-requirement` (float):